 9. Essential Oils

-If you use essential oils as part of your family’s health and well-being tactics you could expand into selling your favourite brands.
+If you use essential oils as part of your family’s health and well-being tactics you could expand into selling your favorite brands.

 Essential oils are often sold by individuals who love the products and can testify to the benefits they have provided their family.